-Standing their viewing the home I could turn on the camera in my head and see the lady moving about to complete her tasks of the day.
+Standing there viewing the home I could turn on the camera in my head and see the lady moving about to complete her tasks of the day.
 I could see them in the living room entertaining their guests.
-I could see them together planning for their next cross country adventure traveling in the circus.
+I could see them together planning for their next cross-country adventure traveling in the circus.
 I could even see the lady trying on the newest circus suit.

 In the downstairs portion of the house, the furniture is arranged in such a way that all of the guests can sit snuggle together and have a traditional conversation over tea, while the rest of the house carries around them – extending many feet from the small circle where guests can talk.
 It increases the size perception of the home many-fold.
-In this same spot, specially layer windows with a hybrid french and Gothic style facade aligns tall windows that look to reach from teh ground floor where the guests area is all teh way to the tips of the stairs.
-Its bring in a natural light that allows the entire house to save on energy.
+In this same spot, especially layer windows with a hybrid french and Gothic style facade align tall windows that look to reach from the ground floor where the guest’s area is all the way to the tips of the stairs.
+It brings in a natural light that allows the entire house to save on energy.
 It also helps to increase the size of the room even more.
 These artists were amazingly smart!